 Why do people hate Leto's Joker?

-There's a crowd that were comparing it to Heath Ledger's portrayal of the joker without realising that they're not the same.
+There's a crowd that were comparing Leto's Joker to Heath Ledger's portrayal of the joker without realizing that they're not the same.
 People who are only familiar with the character through the movies and maybe a YouTube video or two.

 There's an elitist crowd that is blinded by the bad implementation of Suicide Squad and fails to the see the potential of the character.